KiwiSaver

 • A New Zealand citizen, or entitled to live in New Zealand indefinitely

-• Living or normally living in New Zealand
+• Living in New Zealand, or normally living in New Zealand

 Find out more about who can and can’t join KiwiSaver on the Inland Revenue KiwiSaver website.